 There’s a lot of standing around while you’re waiting for the celebration to start, so you might as well see everything you can.

-A few good places to watch is along Broadway (43rd Street – 50th Street), and along Seventh Avenue, as far north as 59th Street.
+A few good places to watch are along Broadway (43rd Street – 50th Street), and along Seventh Avenue, as far north as 59th Street.

 10. Plan to stay the weekend and visit some attractions